Ritesh2211/Ritesh2211/README.md

 👋 Hey there!
 I'm Ritesh, a digital architect hailing from India.
 With a blend of creativity and code, I craft digital experiences that spark curiosity and drive impact.

-🚀 Currently, I'm traversing the cosmos of Full stack web apps, pushing boundaries with React and node.js.
-I thrive on unraveling complexities, architecting elegant solutions, and turning ideas into reality.
+🚀 Currently, I'm traversing the cosmos of Full stack web apps, pushing boundaries with React and node.js and working on CryptoBucks app and Budget tracker using web technologies.

 💻 I'm on a perpetual quest for mastery, constantly refining my craft to craft software that not only functions flawlessly but also delights the soul.